arthurbcp/kuma-site/src/content/docs/pipeline-steps/modify.md

 ---
-title: Modify Handler
+title: Modify Step
-description: Overview of Modify Handler (Mr. Smith Framework)
+description: Overview of Modify Step (Mr. Smith Framework)
 ---

 Alters existing files based on templates, allowing you to insert, replace, or remove content.